vivekbw/Recognize-Me/README.md

 **Objectives:**
 * Identify objects using the Mobilenet Tensorflow JS Model.
 * Use Edamam Food API to gather calorie per serving data and determine food type.
-* If the object is a food, identify the food as other an appetizer, main course, or desert.
+* If the object is a food, identify the food as either an appetizer, main course, or desert.
 * Include recent images feature to allow for quick upload of past images.

 ## Application Demo